 GeneCards Summary for PTPN13 Gene

 PTPN13 (Protein Tyrosine Phosphatase, Non-Receptor Type 13 (APO-1/CD95 (Fas)-Associated Phosphatase)) is a Protein Coding gene.
+Diseases associated with PTPN13 include amyloidosis, hereditary, transthyretin-related and tropical spastic paraparesis.
 Among its related pathways are PAK Pathway and Ephrin B reverse signaling.
-GO annotations related to this gene include protein tyrosine phosphatase activity.
+GO annotations related to this gene include phosphatase activity and phosphatidylinositol 3-kinase regulatory subunit binding.
 An important paralog of this gene is FRMD1.

 UniProtKB/Swiss-Prot for PTPN13 Gene

 Tyrosine phosphatase which regulates negatively FAS-induced apoptosis and NGFR-mediated pro-apoptotic signaling (PubMed:15611135).
 May regulate phosphoinositide 3-kinase (PI3K) signaling through dephosphorylation of PIK3R2 (PubMed:23604317).